-Ashley Alexiss Gets Flirty In American Flag Bikini During Outdoor Photoshoot
+Ashley Alexiss Gets Flirty In American Flag Bikini During Outdoor Photo Shoot

 “You’re my star / This is dedicated to my star / I’m so infatuated, who you are? / My star, my star, my star / A problem not to [sic] far / Only you, you’re my star,” they wrote.

-In addition, in the other photo set from yesterday, Ashley rocked a couple of bikinis and showed off her curvy physique.
+In another photo set from yesterday, Ashley rocked a couple of bikinis and showed off her curvy physique.
 The first bikini she rocked was black with sparkling accents on her top, and her bottoms had dual straps.
 The other swimsuit was inspired by mermaids, and featured a bright blue top with shimmery green bottoms with scales.

-There were four photos in the series, and she showed off her look from the front and from the back.
+There were four photos in the series, and she showed off her look from the front and back.